-No amounts have been included for future payments to Novogen which may arise in connection with the licence agreements, the services agreement or the manufacturing licence and supply agreement as future payments under the terms of the agreements are subject to termination provisions.
-Payments in connection with these agreements are detailed in Note 6 "Related Party Transactions".
+No amounts have been included for future payments to Novogen which may arise in connection with the Phenoxodiol License Agreement, the License Agreement for Triphendiol and NV-143, the Services Agreement or the Manufacturing License and Supply Agreement as future payments under the terms of the agreements are subject to termination provisions.
+The terms of the agreements, including future payments, are detailed in Note 6 "Related Party Transactions."